Erik Angner: Education and Academic Career

-Angner attended Uppsala University where he received his bachelors in philosophy and mathematics followed by his masters in theoretical philosophy.
+Angner attended Uppsala University where he received his bachelor's degree in philosophy and mathematics followed by his masters in theoretical philosophy.
 He then completed two PhDs at the University of Pittsburgh, one in Economics and the other in History and Philosophy of Science.

-He taught at the University of Alabama at Birmingham where he was also enlisted as an investigator for the Center for Education and Research on Therapeutics; Associate Scientist for the Minority Health and Research Center; Scientist for the Center for Outcomes and Effectiveness Research and Education; Co-Director for the Regulatory & Research Ethics Component; Director of Interdisciplinary Philosophy and Political Economy;
+He taught at the University of Alabama at Birmingham where he was also enlisted as an investigator for the Center for Education and Research on Therapeutics; Associate Scientist for the Minority Health and Research Center; Scientist for the Center for Outcomes and Effectiveness Research and Education; Co-director for the Regulatory & Research Ethics Component; Director of Interdisciplinary Philosophy and Political Economy;

-Angner moved to George Mason University in 2012 where, in addition to being Associate Professor of Philosophy, he worked with the Department of Economics as well as the School of Policy, Government, and International Affairs, before serving as the Director of the Philosophy, Politics, and Economics (PPE) Program.
+Angner moved to George Mason University in 2012 where, in addition to being associate professor of philosophy, he worked with the Department of Economics as well as the School of Policy, Government, and International Affairs, before serving as the Director of the Philosophy, Politics, and Economics (PPE) Program.

 In 2016, he joined Stockholm University as Professor of Practical Philosophy and Director of the PPE Program as well as researcher for the Institute for Future Studies and TINT Centre of Philosophy and Social Science for the University of Helsinki.